marinbarbos/plant_monitor_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-This project is brought to you by misplaced passion.
+This project is brought to you by poorly timed energy drinks.